oc-plus-plus/oc-plus-plus/README.md

 > **No Installation Required**
 > Once the Docker services are up and running, you get a fully functional OpenCart instance immediately.

+> [!IMPORTANT]
+>
+> **Environment Compatibility**
+> The main Docker container is based on Alpine Linux.
+> Please note that GLOB_BRACE is not supported in the Alpine/musl environment.
+> Avoid using this flag in your extensions.
+As a built-in workaround, you can use the oc_glob() emulator provided in this repository.

 ### Important: SSL Configuration
 The project is configured to use **SSL (HTTPS)** by default.
 To prevent browser connection errors, please choose one of the following options:
 - **Install CA Certificate**: Import the CA certificate located at `.docker/web/ssl/ca.crt` into your operating system's trusted store.